 Over 12,200 athletes and running enthusiasts ran the difficult course around Iloilo City for the thirteenth installment of the country’s premier foot race.
 Negrense Hulleza dominated the 21k men’s division race in 1:15:56 to pocket the P 10,000 top prize.

 The West Negros University Criminology undergraduate finished ahead of runners Bennie Murillo and Jorge Sepida, who finished in 1:16:38 and 1:22:24, respectively.
 Completing the top 3 casts in the distaff side are Ganzon, who triumphantly crossed the finish line in first place at 1:44:59, Mellina Jane Jaroda at 1:52:34, and Mary Antonette Nuñez at 1:57:45.

 Veteran Eduardo Buenavista finished behind 3 Kenyans to win the local division of the meet in 2h27.14.

 Buenavista was supposed to be part of the Team Philippines to see action in the 2013 Southeast Asian Games in Myanmar but was removed from the list at the last minute by the coaching staff.

 “This victory at least proved that I deserve to be in the 2013 Myanmar Sea Games.
 I really wanted to win this race to prove my point.
 I am not yet fading,”

-said Buenavista, a bronze medalist in the 2011 Sea Games in Indonesia and gold medalist in the marathon in the 2009 Laos Games.
+Said Buenavista, a bronze medalist in Indonesia’s 2011 Sea Games and gold medalist in the 2009 Laos Games marathon.

 Rene Desuyo finished at 2:32:34 to place second in the local division and earned P100,000, while Ireneo Raquin was third in 2:32:57.
 He received P75,000.